-- If you do bring your own bike, we recommend a triple or compact chainset.
+- Pro wheelset uprades available - please ask.
+If you do bring your own bike, we recommend a compact or triple chainset.

-(8 days, 7 nights - 6 ride Days - VIP entrances and Stage Departs)
+(7 days, 6 nights - 6 ride Days - 5 Live Stage days, VIP entrances and Stage Departs)

 Quiet country and mountain roads.
-Rolling countryside with longer mountain passes.
+Rolling countryside with longer mountain passes and steeper ascents.

 You can bring your own road bike (we have facilities to collect and store bike boxes for the duration of the trip) or we can arrange good quality road bike hire:

-4 leaders with full van support to provide support, refreshments, act as guides, offer tips and insights throughout the day, provide directional signs where required, transfer luggage and provide on-road assistance.
-1 to 2 guides cycle with the group.
+5 leaders with full van support to provide support, refreshments, act as guides, offer tips and insights throughout the day, provide directional signs where required, transfer luggage and provide on-road assistance.
+2 guides or more cycle with the group.
 Mix of male and female guides.

 “Man is a genius when he is dreaming.”
 Akira Kurosawa